 Ornaments are worn in most African cultures and often represent a person's level of wealth.
-Lots of jewelry is made with valuable objects like gold, shells and beads.
-Now your child can create his own African collar like the ones worn by the Yoruba tribe of East Africa, to show off his prized posessions and personal style.
-Along the way, he'll get to practice his crafting skills!
+African jewelry is made with valuable objects like gold, shells and beads.
+Now your child can create his own African collar like the ones worn by the Yoruba tribe of East Africa, to show off his handiwork and personal style.

 What You Do:

-1. Have your child create a collar out of a paper plate by cutting through one side and cutting out a large circle in the center.
+- Have your child create a collar out of a paper plate by cutting through one side of the plate and removing a large circle in the center.

-2. Using a ruler and pencil, draw a grid around the collar.
+- Using the ruler and a pencil, draw a grid around the collar.

-5. Cut the colored drinking straws into small pieces, and cut several lengths of yarn as well, each about a foot long.
-Having slightly different lengths will make the collar more interesting.
+- First, cut the colored drinking straws into small pieces.
+Then, cut several lengths of yarn as well, each about a foot long.
+Having slightly different lengths will make the collar more visually interesting.

-6. String the painted pasta and pieces of drinking straws onto the pieces of string, and fasten the ends to they stay on.
+- Have your child string the painted pasta and pieces of drinking straws onto the pieces of string, and fasten the ends.

-7. Carefully hot glue the ends of the strings to the bottom edge of the collar, about an inch apart.
+- Carefully hot glue the ends of the strings to the bottom edge of the collar, and about an inch apart.

-8. Hot glue remaining pieces of painted pasta and colored straws around the collar of the collar.
+- Hot glue the remaining pieces of painted pasta and colored straws around the collar of the necklace.

 This Yoruba collar necklace is a great way to put the finishing touch on a costume!
 If your child isn't keen on wearing the necklace, it can also be displayed on a wall or in a doorway.